worthant/Java-labs/lab5/src/README.md

 - [x] create checking for `^D` and other unexpected symbols in `std:in`
   - [x] `^D` symbol causes EOF, so what should I do?)
 - [x] Make sure the `execute_script` in `execute_script` doesn't run indefinitely
+  - [ ] check recursion when file1 reference file2, which also references file1
 - [ ] make `UML` diagram using plantUML
 - [ ] generate `javadoc` for everything
 - [ ] make `report` in .docx and .pdf